Rav3nsteel35/Rav3nsteel35/README.md

 ## 🧃 Reach me on here (I might respond if I have enough time in my schedule)

 - 💻 [GitHub](https://github.com/Rav3nsteel35) – where I commit… very infrequently
-- 📬 [Email](mailto:mwinn5@u.rochester.edu) – I check this more often than my own vitals (only natural as the ceo of Mervcorp industries)
+- 📬 [Email](mailto:mwinn5@u.rochester.edu) – I check this more often than my own vitals (only natural as the ceo of Mervcorp Industries™)
 - 👔 [LinkedIn](https://www.linkedin.com/in/mervyn-winn-961276180/) – I practice my networking jargon here!
 ---